docjyJ/nextmail/README.md

-# Stalwart connector for Nextcloud
+# Nextmail for Nextcloud

-This application allows you to manage Stalwart inside Nextcloud.
+This application allows you to manage your Stalwart backend directly within Nextcloud.
+Users, groups and authentication information will be directly integrated into Nextcloud.